 3. Computing the PIA.
-The formula used to compute the PIA from AIME is weighted to provide a higher PIAto-AIME ratio for workers with comparatively low earnings.
+The formula used to compute the PIA from AIME is weighted to provide a higher PIA-to-AIME ratio for workers with comparatively low earnings.
 The formula applies declining percentage conversion rates to three AIME brackets.
-For workers who reach age 62, become disabled, or die in 2008, the formula provides a PIA equal to the sum of
+For workers who reach age 62, become disabled, or die in 2011, the formula provides a PIA equal to the sum of

-90 percent of the first \$711 of AIME, plus
+90 percent of the first \$749 of AIME, plus

-32 percent of the next \$3,577 of AIME, plus
+32 percent of the next \$3,768 of AIME, plus

-15 percent of AIME over \$4,288.
+15 percent of AIME over \$4,517.

 The PIA is increased by cost-of-living adjustments (COLAs) beginning with the first year of eligibility.
-The COLA for 2008 will be effective for December 2007.
+The COLA for 2011 took effect in December 2010.